CompTIA Security+ Exam Notes

 Differentiated Services (DiffServ) is a computer networking architecture designed to provide Quality of Service (QoS) by classifying and managing network traffic.
 Here are the key features and concepts of DiffServ:

-Traffic Classification: DiffServ classifies network traffic into different classes using a 6-bit Differentiated Services Code Point (DSCP) in the IP header1.
+Traffic Classification: DiffServ classifies network traffic into classes using a 6-bit Differentiated Services Code Point (DSCP) in the IP header1.
 This classification allows the network to treat packets differently based on their class.

 Per-Hop Behaviors (PHBs): Routers and switches in the network apply specific behaviors to packets based on their DSCP value.
 Common PHBs include: